act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-file-name.md

 ## Test procedure

 ### Applicability

-The rule applies to any HTML `img` element that is exposed to assistive technologies, where the element has a non-empty `alt` attribute that is equal to the accessible name of the element, and where the `alt` attribute of the element references the file name and extension of the `src` attribute of the element.
+The rule applies to any HTML `img` element that is exposed to assistive technologies, where the `alt` attribute of the element contains the file name specified in the `src` attribute of the element.

 ### Expectation
 Each test target has an `alt` attribute that serves as an appropriate text alternative as described in [F30: Failure of Success Criterion 1.1.1 and 1.2.1 due to using text alternatives that are not alternatives (e.g., filenames or placeholder text)](https://www.w3.org/TR/WCAG20-TECHS/F30.html).

 ## Assumptions